davwamai/siloh-clustering/README.md

 - [ ] Integrate more years of MLB data for enhanced clustering.
 - [ ] Finetuning.
 This is a quick and dirty mock-up.
 The actual clustering is pretty poor, but good enough for a demo.
+- [ ] Further compress the model to optimize how reactive it is in deployment.